babenyshevs/ai-project-template/README.md

 │
 ├── docs                    <- A default Sphinx project; see sphinx-doc.org for details │
-├── models                  <- Trained and serialized models, model predictions, or model summaries │
+├── models                  <- Trained and serialized models, model artifacts, or model summaries │
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                              the creator's initials, and a short `-` delimited description, e.g.